jschnab/linux-sysadmin/essential_commands.md

 $ sed -n '/^error/p' log.txt
 ```

 The option `-n` allows to print only the matching lines.
 The single-quotes are useful if this command is run in a script, to reserve the regular expression interpretation for `sed`.
-If the pattern was a variable which needs to be expanded, we would use double-quotes.
+If the pattern was a variable that needs to be expanded, we would use double-quotes.

 Examples: